Amandawlee/my-coe332-hws/homework07/README.md

 Make a directory with <code>mkdir data</code> for the Redis database to mount a volume.
 Then, run the Flask application by using the <code>docker-compose.yaml</code> file with the command, <code>docker-compose up -d</code>.

+## Kubernetes:

+In order for the Flask container to deploy to a Kubernetes cluster,

+1) Clone the repository to a system with access to the Kubernetes API, using <code>git clone git@github.com:Amandawlee/my-coe332-hws.git</code>, and head into the directory with the command, <code>cd my-coe332-hws/homework07/</code>.

+2) From the built Docker image (from the instructions above), replace the Docker username in the line <code>image: awl/gene-api:1.0</code> to your username.

+3) Set up the PVC to save the Redis data from the Flask app with the command <code>kubectl apply -f awl-test-redis-pvc.yml</code>.

+4) Create a Deployment for the Redis database with the command <code>kubectl apply -f awl-test-redis-deployment.yml</code>.

+5) Start the service with the command <code>kubectl apply -f awl-test-redis-service.yml.
+Get the IP address for this service with the command <code>kubectl get services</code> and copy the IP address for the Redis service.
+In the <code>awl-test-flask-deployment.yml</code> file, change the line that says <code>value: 10.233.15.94</code> to the copied IP address.
 ## Example Output:

 To query the Flask application, inserting the following on the command line (depending on what information you would like to see):